Main Street America Insurance: The Horan Review

 Main Street America Insurance, based in Jacksonville, Florida, is a fairly large national carrier licensed in New York and 36 additional US states.
 But they’re not as well-known as other large insurance companies who outspend Main Street by hundreds of millions of dollars on TV, radio, and print ads each year.

 For that reason, many Central New Yorkers have heard little about the company.
-Main Street still writes many personal and commercial policies through dedicated independent agents living and working in vibrant communities in our region.
+While Main Street America previously offered both personal and commercial policies through dedicated independent agents, they now focus exclusively on commercial insurance products for small "Main Street" businesses in our region.

 How Main Street America Insurance Started